Answer Formatting

 Soulver uses SI Notation.
 For example, 1,700,000 is expressed as 1.7M.

 If you need to see the entire number, you can disable this feature for a single line in the contextual menu on an answer.
-Or disable it completely for all lines in the Calculator >Answer Formatting preferences.
+Or disable it completely for all lines in the Calculator > Number Formatting settings.

 Currency Rounding